apache/mxnet/docs/tutorials/gluon/naming.md

 print(model1.collect_params())
 ```

-As a result, if you try to save parameters from model0 and load it with model1, you'll get an error due to unmatching names:
+As a result, if you try to save parameters of `model0` and then load it into `model1`, you'll get an error due to unmatching names:

 ```python
 model0.collect_params().save('model.params')